Avoid Costly Mistakes When Buying Dive Gear

 Know how the kit needs to be used, then pick up the products and test their function.
 You’ll be amazed at how much simply doesn’t work properly.

 Likewise; do you need fins for straight-line speed?
 Do you competitively scuba race?
-Or do you really want fins that offer control and manoeuvrability?
+Or do you really want fins that offer control and maneuverability?
 Do you need a “high power” inflator mechanism?
 Why?
 Is your aim to fill your BCD as quickly and powerfully as possible?
 Or do you really need a finely-tuned inflator that offers a more subtle, controlled approach to BCD buoyancy?

 Be Skeptical of ‘official’ reviews and tests

 There is a lot of bias and marketing in many scuba equipment reviews and tests.
-Be a sceptic when considering these sources of information.
+Be a skeptic when considering these sources of information.
 Reviews and tests should contain both positive and negative results for a given item.

 If the same reviewer/tester raves about the pros, but rarely the cons, you’d probably be correct to assume that they’re doing some subtle marketing in return for some form of manufacturer kick-back.